Skip to main content

 rollbackDeductedLoyaltyPoints

-It triggers in the following cases:
+This effect is triggered in the following cases:

 • A session is cancelled and this session deducted loyalty points.
 The rollback action returns the redeemed loyalty points to the customer.